bilo1967/reBooth/README.md

 [pippo@localhost ~]$ # Enable server at system startup
 [pippo@localhost ~]$ sudo systemctl enable peerjs-server
 ```
 Anything in this appendix could be done much better.
-This is just a quick guied.
+This is just a quick start guide for a PeerJS server.

 ## License